Akuli/import-that/boring/how-python-runs-code.md

 Going from AST back to tokens or code is difficult, and usually it's best to avoid it.
-The AST isn't really useless though because the nodes contain information about where they are defined:
+The AST isn't really useless though because the nodes contain information about where they are defined.

 ```python
 >>> the_call = ast.parse("print('hello')").body[0].value